Mr-Quin/fullstack-monorepo/README.md

 [Docker](https://www.docker.com/) is the recommended deployment method.

 - ### Build the Docker image:

     A [Dockerfile](./Dockerfile) is provided at the root of the project.

     Build the image with:

     ```
-    docker build -t myapp .
+    docker build . -t app
     ```

     Change the tag as needed.

 - ### Run the Docker image:

-    Since a database is needed, an example [docker-compose.yml](./deploy/docker-compose.yml) is provided.
+    A working example [docker-compose.yml](./deploy/docker-compose.yml) is provided.

+    Provide the schema files in the Postgres volume, and change the environment variables as needed.

-    Replace the environment variables, then start the containers with:
+    Start the deployment with:

     ```
     docker-compose up -d
     ```

-    You will need to manually load the schema into the database for it to start working.